Novel: Defining the genre

 A novel is a long, fictional narrative.
 The novel in the modern era usually makes use of a literary prose style.
 The development of the prose novel at this time was encouraged by innovations in printing, and the introduction of cheap paper in the 15th century.
+Printing, in turn, can be used as a way to identify novels, especially in the period before the 1790s when the term came into use.

 Several characteristics of a novel might include: